seletz/seletz-old.github.com/source/about/index.markdown

 {% img right /images/seletz.jpg 'that's me 'a picture of me'%}

-This iy my **personal** blog -- I'll try to do regular posts which revolve around the stuff I'm interested in.
+This is my **personal** blog -- I'll try to do regular posts which revolve around the stuff I'm interested in.